wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/education-deploy-applications/includes/deploy-ios-applications.md

 ### View app details

 Apps appear in the app list, under **iOS Apps**.
-Select the app to view its:
+Select the app to view:

 - **Overview**: Lists app name, publisher, and date you added it to Intune.
 Also lists the number of licenses available to assign.
 - **Groups**: Lists all groups that are assigned the app.
 Change group assignments here or go to the details page for a specific group.